CasperStormHansen/Logic-editor/README.md

 Second, it adds an "empty line" to `proof`, and calls `renderProof`, which will assign `id`s to the new formula and (later, when it is modified by the user to become a complex formula) its sub-formulas.

-Third, it calls the function `makeActive`, and fourth, it changes which buttons are active (using the `buttonsActive` function).
+Third, it calls the function `makeActive`; fourth, it changes which buttons are active (using the `buttonsActive` function); and fifth, it changes the contextual help shown to the user (using the `help` function).
 In this case, `makeActive` adds the `.active` class to the new formula's DOM element, lets the variable `activeElement` be equal to that element, and lets the variable `activeFormula` be equal to its `id`.
 This ensures that the empty formula is highlighted, so the user can see where further input will go, and that further input actually goes there when the user clicks a button for a propositional letter or connective.

 Such input is handled by the `insert` function.
 It first identifies the object in the `proof` tree that should be modified and lets `obj` refer to the object *one step above* it.
 It does so by relying on the `id`, which has a structure that reflects the path down in the tree to the desired object.
 For example, the `id` might be "3.formula.left.left.right".
 The variable `array` is initially set equal to the list that results from splitting this string at ".", and then these elements are removed, starting from the beginning, as the `obj` is progressively redefined to objects deeper and deeper in the tree.
 This happens in the first few lines of `insert`'s code.
 When the `switch` is reached, the array has one element left, so in the example it would be equal to `['right']`.
 In each of the three `case`s under the `switch`, `obj['right']` would then be set equal to the desired sub-formula.
 This ensures that `proof` is modified, and not just `obj`.